A dietitian's top-picks for healthy travel snacks

 Dried fruit

-Nuts and seeds make healthy travel snacks since they are nonperishable, lightweight, satisfying, and nutritious.
-Use portion control to limit calories and choose unflavored varieties (e.g., avoid BBQ, chocolate-covered, etc.) to limit added sodium and sugar.
-There is no single type of nut or seed best for health, so mix it up according to taste.
-One ounce (1/4 cup) on average will contain 150-170 calories, 4-6 grams of protein, and 2-3 grams of fiber.
+These little guys make great travel buddies!
+Nuts and seeds make healthy travel snacks since they are nonperishable, lightweight, satisfying, and full of nutrition.
+To better meet your nutrition goals, keep an eye on your portion sizes and choose plain varieties, as flavored ones tend to be higher in sugar or salt.
+There isn't a "best" nut or seed for health, so mix it up!
+One ounce (¼ cup) averages 150 calories, 6 grams of protein, and 2-3 grams of fiber.

 Nut butter squeeze packets